AviAvinav/Hurricane/README.md

 ## 💎 Acknowledgements

-Use this section to mention useful resources and libraries that you have used in your projects.
+This section mentions useful resources and libraries that have been used in this project.

 - [Shields.io](https://shields.io/)
 - [Awesome README](https://github.com/matiassingers/awesome-readme)